Circhi/Circhi/README.md

 - 👋 Hi, I’m @Circhi
 - 👀 I’m interested in all kind of old and new tech stuff
-- 🌱 I’m currently learning to programm in python, html and css
+- 🌱 I’m currently learning python, html and css, building my own website

 <!---